The Gothic Line at Borgo a Mozzano

 Between 1943 and the summer of 1944, the commanders of the German forces decided to construct a formidable defensive line from the Adriatic Sea to the Tyrrhenian Sea (Rimini – Viareggio, 320 km), as a last stronghold against the invasion of Northern Italy, known as the Gothic Line.

-In the MediaValle area of the Serchio River, at Borgo a Mozzano, bunkers, anti-aircraft emplacements, communication trenches, and antitank ditches are still well-preserved.
-This site (recently opened) is the only one of the entire Gothic Line to have remained intact and therefore, is of substantial historic importance.
+In the Mediavalle area of the Serchio River, at Borgo a Mozzano, bunkers, anti-aircraft emplacements, communication trenches, and antitank ditches are still well-preserved.
+This site is the only one of the entire Gothic Line to have remained intact and therefore, is of substantial historic importance.

-Borgo a Mozzano is also known for its “Ponte del Diavolo (The Devil’s Bridge)”, the extraordinary and legendary medieval bridge built in the 11th century that dominates the Serchio River.
+Borgo a Mozzano is also known for its “Ponte del Diavolo” (The Devil’s Bridge), the extraordinary and legendary medieval bridge built in the 11th century, which dominates the Serchio River.

 - Meet the guide in front of the train station at Borgo a Mozzano